 - Cheese and other whole or reduced-fat dairy products

 Too much salt in your diet is bad for your cardiovascular health.
 That’s because extra sodium increases blood volume in your blood vessels, raising blood pressure and making your heart work harder to pump it.

 Eat 1,500 milligrams or less of sodium per day to keep blood pressure low.
 Your first step is keeping the saltshaker off the table.
 “Instead, use herbs and spices or a salt-substitute such as Mrs. Dash,” suggests Kelly.
 Read the label on any pre-made spice mixtures, since often the first ingredient is salt, and you want to stay away from that.”
 Also be careful of hidden salt in the foods you’re eating.
-Anything over 140 mg of sodium per serving is a no-no. And surprisingly, these foods may be high in sodium:
+Anything over 140 mg of sodium per serving is a no-no.

 - Sweets (like cookies and cakes)